Rollback Taxes & Sliding Scale Option

 The additional deferral applies to qualifying land and does not include ineligible land or buildings assessed at fair market value.
 See important rollback information below.

-Prospective applicants are encouraged to email the Exemptions and Deferrals Division or call at 703-737-855 at the Office of the Commissioner of Revenue for further information and to obtain the appropriate documents.
+Prospective applicants are encouraged to call (703-737-8557) or email the Exemptions and Deferrals Division (firstname.lastname@example.org) for further information and to obtain the appropriate documents.
 It is strongly recommended that applicants consult legal or tax professionals for assistance in completing the agreements.

 Loudoun County requires the renewal of each parcel enrolled in the land use assessment program every sixth year.
 This includes parcels enrolled in the Sliding Scale Option.
 While the county attempts to mail renewal forms to every owner of record, it is the property owner's responsibility to ensure that the property is appropriately renewed in the program.
 All filing deadlines apply.

-Changing to a non-qualifying use, rezoning to a more intense use (Title Sec.
+Changing to a non-qualifying use, rezoning to a more intense use (Sec.
 58.1-3237) and the split off or subdivision of lots (Title Sec.
-58.1-3241) may trigger rollback taxes.
-When rollback is issued, the taxes owed are based on the difference between land use value and fair market value for the current year, as well as the previous five tax years.
-Rollback taxes will equal the deferred tax, plus simple interest; currently at 10% per year.
+58.1-3241) may trigger roll-back taxes.
+When roll-back is issued, the taxes owed are based on the difference between land use value and fair market value for the current year, as well as the previous five tax years.
+Roll-Back taxes will equal the deferred tax plus simple interest of five-sixths of one percent per month.

 Rollback Sliding Scale Agreement

-The circumstances listed above (changing to a non-qualifying use or rezoning, Title Sec.
-58.1-3237; subdivision, Title Sec.
-58.1-3241); may trigger rollback taxes for properties enrolled in the sliding scale option.
-For these properties, however, the rollback will include the current tax year plus the previous five tax years or each year from the date the sliding scale agreement was signed, whichever is greater.
-For example, if a property enrolled in the sliding scale option effective beginning tax year 2001 is rezoned in 2003, rollback will include the year 2003 plus the previous five tax years, 1998 through 2002.
-If a property enrolled in the sliding scale option effective beginning tax year 2001 is rezoned in the year 2008, rollback will include the year 2008 plus each year from 2001 through 2007, a total of eight years.
+The circumstances listed above (changing to a non-qualifying use or rezoning, Sec.
+58.1-3237; subdivision, Sec.
+58.1-3241); may trigger roll-back taxes for properties enrolled in the sliding scale option.
+For these properties, however, the roll-back will include the current tax year plus the previous five tax years or each year from the date the sliding scale agreement was signed, whichever is greater.
+For example, if a property enrolled in the sliding scale option effective beginning tax year 2015 changes to a non-qualifying use in 2019, roll-back will include the year 2019 plus the previous five years, 2014 through 2018.
+If a property enrolled in the 10 year sliding scale option effective beginning tax year 2015 changes to a non-qualifying use in 2023, roll-back will include the year 2023 plus each year from 2015 through 2022, a total of eight years.